jp-ryuji/go-arch-patterns/docs/er-diagram.md

 Key characteristics of this system:

 - **SaaS Platform**: Multi-tenant architecture where each tenant is a separate car rental company
-- **Polymorphic Association**: Renter can be either a Company or an Individual (demonstrated through the Rentalable entity)
+- **Polymorphic Association**: Renter can be either a Company or an Individual (demonstrated through the RentalParty entity)
 - **Many-to-Many Association**: Rental and Option entities are connected through the RentalOption entity, with composite indexing applied

 ```mermaid